syncfusion-content/javascript-docs/js/api/ejChart.md

-Options for customizing the border of series on selection.
+Options for customizing the border of the series on selection.